ClementDrn/Sudoku/README.md

 Generate the projects, by executing the script that corresponds to your platform under the `Scripts/` directory.

 Now build and run the generated Visual Studio solution `Sudoku.sln`.
 You should see the application running.

+***/!\ For some reason, Win32 builds of the application crash.
+Please build the application with a x64 configuration for now.***

 ## Usage